How to Write a Resume for Atlassian

 Key Principles

-Product-led growth mindset — experience building products that grow through user adoption rather than sales-driven motions
+Product-led growth mindset — building products that grow through user adoption and self-serve activation rather than sales-driven motions

-Strong collaboration skills — evidence of working effectively across distributed teams, time zones, and functions
+Distributed collaboration — evidence of working async across time zones, using structured decision docs, and driving outcomes without co-location

 Must Include